SuperThunder/Mbed-OS6-Sanity-Guide/README.md

-# Mbed OS6 Sanity-Preserving Introduction with STM32F303RE
+# Mbed OS6 Sanity-Preserving Introduction and Notes Collection
-A sanity-preserving introduction to Mbed OS 6.
+A sanity-preserving introduction to Mbed OS 6 and my collection of notes.
 Aiming to collect the reasonable documentation that does exist for Mbed OS 6 but can only be found by ignoring the thousands of outdated docs, examples, and forum discussions.

 Mbed OS is overall a very solid RTOS with good device support and arduino-like abstraction while being much more powerful.
 However, it is still obscure and at least in large part it has to be due to how frustrating it is to start.
 This guide aims to give an easy getting started path, and also collect resources on the easy and correct way to do things with Mbed OS 6.

-# Introduction: A Sane Start (Mbed Studio)
+# Introduction: A Sane Start
 Mbed has many options for development: legacy compiler, keil studio online, mbed studio, mbed cli 1, mbed cli 2.
 This guide will use **Mbed Studio with Mbed 6.15**.
 The board used in writing this guide is the Nucleo F303RE.
-Some STM32-specific details will be present but overall it should be the same on other platforms.
+Some STM32-specific details will be present but overall it should be the same with other vendors' boards.

-Note that I am not a particularly experienced C, C++, Mbed, or embedded developer, so this guide is not meant to be authoritative.
-It is meant to help in getting started with Mbed OS 6 without getting confused and giving up, particularly for someone that has spent some time with classic (AVR) Arduino and wants to try some projects on powerful 32 bit MCUs with more advanced abstractions (threads, queues, semaphores, etc).
+Note that I am not a particularly experienced C, C++, Mbed, or embedded developer, so this guide is not meant to be authoritative or contain perfect code and practices.
+It is meant to help in getting started with Mbed OS 6 without getting confused and giving up, particularly for someone that has spent some time with classic Arduino (AVR, 2K SRAM, one big loop, many globals, etc) and wants to try some projects on powerful 32 bit MCUs with more advanced abstractions (threads, queues, semaphores, etc).

 ## 1: Software and blinky
 Reference: [Mbed docs quick start](https://os.mbed.com/docs/mbed-studio/current/getting-started/index.html)